ByAUJay

 4) Backend targets (codegen)

-Your compiler should emit one or more execution targets, each with its own builder:
+Your compiler needs to generate one or more execution targets, and each of these targets should come with its own builder:

 - CoW Protocol